artur-gajewski/blogit/README.md

 #Installation

+To install BlogIt to your server, go to desired folder of installation and clone the project from Github:

+    $ git clone git@github.com:artur-gajewski/blogit.git

-Fork the project into your Github account and then clone it into your development environment.
+If you want to contribute to the project, please fork it into your Github account and then clone it into your development environment.

     $ git clone git@github.com:YOUR_GIT_ACCOUNT_NAME/blogit.git